tensorflow/tfjs-models/tasks/README.md

 TFJS task API provides an unified experience for running task-specific models on the web.
-It covers popular machine learning tasks, such as sentiment detection, image classification, pose detection, etc. For each task, you can choose from various models supported by different runtime systems, such as TFJS, TFLite, MediaPipe, etc. The model interfaces are specifically designed for each task.
-They are intuitive and easy-to-use, even for developers without any comprehensive ML knowledge.
+It covers popular machine learning tasks, such as sentiment detection, image classification, pose detection, etc. For each task, you can choose from a collection of state-of-the-art models regardless of the underlying runtime systems (e.g. TFJS, TFLite, MediaPipe, etc).
+We are aiming to provide an intuitive and easy-to-use API for each task and improve usability for developers without ML knowledge.
 In addition, the API will automatically load required packages on the fly.
 You never need to worry about missing dependencies again.

+The initial version only supports the web browser environment.
+NodeJS support is coming soon.

 The following table summarizes all the supported tasks and their models: